XanaduAI/fixing-a-hole/README.md

 See below for a portion of an example profile of `tests/scripts/advanced.py` and how to interpret it.

+### Benchmarking

+Small variations in profiling results and profiling summaries can arise from many different sources of noise or complications during a profiling session.
+In order to obtain a more stable measure of how changes to your code are affecting performance, you can profile the exact same script repeatedly and compute the average and standard deviation of the results. `fixing-a-hole` will do this automatically for you if you use the `--repeat` flag when profiling.
+Additionally, it will also try to save some additional metadata, such as the git repo name, git branch name, git commit hash, and the current UTC date and time when the statistics were generated, if possible.

+If multiple previous runs of the same code were made before, then these same statistics can be made using the `fixingahole stats <folder>` command, so long as all of the Scalene JSON files from each profile are in the same subfolder.
+See `fixingahole stats --help` for more details.

 ### Understanding Memory Profiling: Heap vs RSS